bagit-profiles/bagit-profiles-specification/README.md

-Bagit Spec update - Profiles
+BagIt Profiles Specification (DRAFT in progress)
 ===

 Collaborators
 ---

-Meghan Currie, Krista Godfrey, Mark Jordan, Nick Ruest, William Wueppelmann; special advisor Dan Chudnov.
+This draft originally created by members of the Access 2012 Hackfest group: Meghan Currie, Krista Godfrey, Mark Jordan, Nick Ruest, William Wueppelmann, and Dan Chudnov.

-bagitProfile
+Purpose and background
 ---

-Allow creators and consumers of bags to agree on which optional and required components of the bags they are exchanging.
-The profile file (bagProfile.json), which is machine readable, sits at a valid url.
-The format of the file will be json.
+The purpose of the BagIt Profiles Specification is to allow creators and consumers of Bags to agree on which optional components of the bags they are exchanging.
+Details of the profile are instantiated in a JSON file that both the producing and consuming applications interpret using the conventions described below.
+The profile file sits at an HTTP URI (e.g., http://foo.example.com/bagitprofiles/profile-bar.json), and can therefore be read by any number of applications creating or consuming Bags:

+				BagIt Profile JSON file
+					/	^
+				       v         \
+			Bag creating app 1  -->  Bag consuming app
+			Bag creating app 2

-This proposal builds on the sample profile in cluded in the Library of Congress Bagger tool.
-That profile was local to LC and not intended to be implemented widely.
+This proposed Specification builds on the sample profile included in the Library of Congress Bagger tool.
+However, that profile was local to LC and not intended to be implemented widely.
+The proposed Specification is intended to be an optional extension to the cannonical BagIt spec, and in no way modifies that specification.

+Use cases for BagIt profiles include distributed mass production of Bags, repository or application-specific content ingestion via Bags (e.g. SWORD, Archivematica), and Preservation-as-a-Service.

+The intended workflow for using a BagIt profile is:

+1. The application creating the Bags ensures that Bags it produces meet all of the constraints expressed in the agreed-upon profile file.

-Intended workflow: Receive bag, complete bag if fetch.txt is present, validate the complete Bag against a profile, validate Bag according to Bag spec.
+2. The application consuming these Bags retrieves the profile file from its URI and validates incoming Bags against it; specifically, it must complete the Bag if fetch.txt is present, validate the complete Bag against the profile, and then validate the Bag against the cannonical BagIt spec.

-Some profile attributes are 'fatal': failure to validate accept-serialization or accept-version implies that the rest of the bag is unverifiable and processing should stop.
+Some profile attributes are fatal: failure to validate accept-serialization or accept-version implies that the rest of the bag is unverifiable and processing should stop.
 Processing may continue after other errors in order to generate a comprehensive error report.

-Tests:
+Implementation details
+---

+The following fields make up a BagIt profile.
+Each field is a top-level JSON key, as illustrated in the examples that follow.

 1. bag-info:
 Specifies which tags are required, etc. Assumes presence of bag-info.txt.
-Each tag definition takes two optional parameters: required is true or false (default false) and indicates whether or not this tag is required. values is a list of acceptable values.
+Each tag definition takes two optional parameters: required is true or false (default false) and indicates whether or not this tag is required. "values" is a list of acceptable values.
 If empty, any value is accepted.

 bag-info.txt must contain the tag 'Bag-Profile', with a value of the URI of the JSON file containing the profile.
+LIST in the key definitions indicates that the key can have one or more values, serialized as a JSON array.
+Itemized values separated by a | indicate allowed options for that field.

 2. manifests-required: LIST
 Each manifest file in LIST is required.